 - Aisle seat: Unless you have a bladder of steel and the knees of a teenager, you’re going to want to get out of that seat.
 You don’t want to be climbing over strangers.

 - Toilets: Afraid of using public bathrooms?
 Get over it!
 Far better to brave a less-than-pristine cubicle than suffer the alternatives: dehydration or discomfort.
 Go early and go often.

-- In-flight essentials: Pack a purse with e-reader, medications, etc. ready to pull out of your carry-on bag and keep with you.
+- In-flight essentials: Pack a purse with an e-reader, medications, etc., ready to pull out of your carry-on bag and keep with you.
 The rest (valuables, documents, a change of clothes in case of delays, etc.) can be stowed overhead, giving you more legroom.

 - Clothing: Sometimes the cabin’s too hot for your taste, sometimes it’s too cold.
 Wear layers for comfort.